Black Friday: 10% Off With Code BF24 + 2 Free Units for Orders of 12+ Boxes/Cans of Formula

 Pediatric melatonin ingestions are becoming more widespread due to how available melatonin is to purchase, and toddlers are at increased risk of melatonin poisoning because it is so easily accessible.
 Parents should take precautions to ensure that all medications including dietary supplements are safely stored and out of reach.

-Melatonin provides many benefits, due to its anti-inflammatory and antioxidant properties.
-To name just a few, it's an effective free radical scavenger, it's been utilized to treat disorders such as respiratory distress syndrome, bronchopulmonary dysplasia, and sepsis, and has neuroprotective benefits, particularly for newborns!
+Melatonin has anti-inflammatory and antioxidant properties, which contribute to its potential benefits.
+It's also an effective free radical scavenger.
+It's been utilized to treat disorders such as respiratory distress syndrome, bronchopulmonary dysplasia, and sepsis and has neuroprotective benefits, particularly for newborns!

 Despite these benefits, the medical use of melatonin for newborns is rarely recommended for sleep problems that are typically a result of unrelated causes like acid reflux (GERD).